Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Use the Amazon Cognito user pools to get short-lived credentials for the second account.
 - [ ] Create a dedicated IAM access key for the second account, and send it by mail.
-- [x] Create a cross-account access role, and use sts: AssumeRole API to get short-lived credentials.
+- [x] Create a cross-account access role, and use `sts:AssumeRole` API to get short-lived credentials.
 - [ ] Establish trust, and add an SSH key for the second account to the IAM user.

 **[⬆ Back to Top](#table-of-contents)**